Signup for our Newsletter

 Find woodland wetlands at the South Street Woodlots towering ancient hardwoods on Indian Hill Farm; grassland habitat full of summer wildflowers at the Atherton Reservation; and a successional field with goldenrod, juniper and choke cherry at the Ordway Reservation.

 Migrant warblers and songbirds are abundant in spring, especially along the “warbler alley” section of Pikes Bridge Road.
 Look for raptors soaring above Indian Hill and waterfowl on the reservoir.
-Stop and listen from field edges at dawn and dusk in spring for the Woodcock courtship fight.
+Stop and listen from field edges at dawn and dusk in spring for the Woodcock courtship flight.
 Deer and turkey are common.

-Indian Hill Street, West Newbury
+Indian Hill Street, West Newbury.
+(Opens in Google Maps)

 Indian Hill Conservation Area is composed of several reservations, including:

-From Route 95/Exit 56/Scotland Road:
+From Route 95/Exit 83/Scotland Road:

 Go west on South Street.
 In 0.4 miles, turn right onto Indian Hill Street.
 Trailheads for Indian Hill and Atherton Trail Connector are 0.8 miles ahead on the left and right, respectively.